 - It’s hard to hold multiple conflicting thoughts simultaneously

-Thus, our thinking falls into paths of least resistance.
-So we're vulnerable to System 1's shortcuts.
+Thus, we falls into paths of least resistance.
+We're vulnerable to System 1's shortcuts.

 System 1 continuously generates suggestions for System 2: impressions, intuitions, intentions, and feelings.
 If endorsed by System 2, impressions and intuitions turn into beliefs, and impulses turn into voluntary actions...
 You generally believe your impressions and act on your desires, and that is fine - usually."

 Metaphors and associations usually help us make sense of the complex world.
 They help preserve our valuable (and limited) brain-juice.

 - We jump to conclusions